Tennessee Theatre

-The Tennessee Theatre is a movie palace in downtown Knoxville, Tennessee.
-The theater was built in 1928 in the 1908 Burwell Building, considered Knoxville's first skyscraper.
+The Tennessee Theatre is a movie palace in the downtown core of Knoxville, Tennessee, United States.
+The theater opened in 1928 in the 1908 Burwell Building, considered Knoxville's first skyscraper.
 The theater and Burwell Building were added to the National Register of Historic Places in 1982, and the theater was extensively restored in the early 2000s.

 The Tennessee Theatre currently focuses on hosting performing arts events and classic films, and is home to the Knoxville Opera and the Knoxville Symphony Orchestra.
 The theater is managed by AC Entertainment.

 Performances

 The Tennessee Theatre offers a wide range of performing arts events and classic films to the public.
 The theater is managed by AC Entertainment and is home to the Knoxville Opera, and the Knoxville Symphony Orchestra.

-Broadway at the Tennessee

 After the failed "Broadway in Knoxville" series at the Knoxville Civic Coliseum finally came to an end due to a lack of profit, quality 'Broadway-style' entertainment was transferred to the Tennessee Theatre for a 2008-2009 season.
 The series, now presented by the Tennessee Theatre, was renamed Broadway at the Tennessee and kicked off with Fred Ebb's Chicago.
 Productions at The Tennessee Theatre included Movin' Out, Hairspray, Jesus Christ Superstar, Sweeney Todd, and Stomp.